-Relationship to desired outcome Managing and ensuring concrete post partum follow up after delivery is a critical challenge to the health care system impacting the quality of care mothers receive.
-Post-partum follow-up for depression screening, breast feeding evaluation, family planning, and glucose screening are important risk factors to evaluate after childbirth.
+Relationshin to Managing and ansuring concrete nost partian follow up after delivery is a critical desired challenge to the health core existent impacting the quality of every is a critical desired channenge to the health care system impacting the quality of care mothers receive. outcome Post-partum follow-up for depression screening, breast feeding evaluation, family planning, and glucose screening are important risk factors to evaluate after childbirth.
 Maternal depression is one of the most common perinatal complications; however, the disorder remains unrecognized, undiagnosed, and untreated.
-61 The various maternal depression disorders are defined by the severity of the depression and the timing and length of the episode.
-Studies report that three to 25 percent of women experience major depression during the year following childbirth.
-62 Establishing the diagnosis of gestational diabetes mellitus offers an opportunity not only to improve pregnancy outcome, but also to decrease risk factors associated with the subsequent development of type 2 diabetes.
-The American College of Obstetricians and Gynecologists' Committee on Obstetric Practice recommends that all women with gestational diabetes mellitus be screened at 6-12 weeks postpartum and managed appropriately. the HEDIS measure.
-Opportunity A 2008 report summarized results of women's postpartum experiences from two for national surveys carried out by Childbirth Connection showed that 6% of mothers Improvement did not have a postpartum office visit between 3 and 8 weeks after birth.
+The various maternal depression disorders are defined by the severity of the depression and the timing and length of the episode.
+Studies report that three to 25 percent of women experience major depression during the year following childbirth Establishing the diagnosis of gestational diabetes mellitus offers an enportunity not only to improve program outcome but also to decrease risk factors associated with the subsequent development of true 2 decrease risk factors associated with the subsequent development of type 2 diabetes.
+The American College of Obstetricians and Gynecologists' Committee on Obstetric Practice recommends that all women with gestational diabetes mellitus be screened at 6-12 weeks postpartum and managed appropriately.
+This measure is a measure of the adequacy of the care provided for those that come for postpartum care, as patients who do not have post-partum visits are excluded from this measure.
+We recommend that those patients be identified in the HEDIS measure Opportunity A 2008 report summarized results of women's postpartum experiences from two for national surveys carried out by Childbirth Connection showed that 6% of mothers Improvement did not have a postpartum office visit between 3 and 8 weeks after birth.

 Mothers were asked to rate if physical or emotional problems interfered with their ability to take care of their baby in the first two months after birth, and 33% reported their postpartum physical health interfered at least "some" with their ability to care for their baby, while 30% reported that their postpartum emotional health interfered at least "some."
 Mothers who experienced a cesarean were far more likely than mothers with vaginal births (55% to 27%) to report that physical problems interfered with their baby care.

-63 A 2006 national survey by Childbirth Connection found that almost half of women were not screened for depression in the post-partum period.
-Survey results showed that only 58 percent of women reported that they were screened for depression during the postpartum visit.
-64 IOM Domains of Health Care Effective Batient Contour 1 Equitable Quality Patient-CenteredEfficient Timely Addressed Exception Justification N/A Harmonization There are currently no endorsed post-partum visit measures that assess breast with Existing feeding, depression, glucose screening for gestational diabetes patients, and Measures family planning.
+A 2006 national survey by Childbirth Connection found that almost half of women were not screened for depression in the post-partum period.
+Survey results

+showed that only 58 percent of women reported that they were screened for

+depression during the postpartum visit.
+4

+IOM Domains Effective Equitable

+of Health Care Patient-Centered Timely

+Quality Efficient

+Addressed

+Exception N/A

+Justification

+Harmonization There are currently no endorsed post-partum visit measures that assess breast

+with Existing feeding, depression, glucose screening fo feeding, depression, glucose screening for gestational diabetes patients, and

+Measures family planning.

 Measure purpose Quality Improvement Accountability

-Type of measure Process
+Type of measure • Process

 Level of Clinician-level

-Measurement Group-level
+Measurement • Group-level

 Care setting Ambulatory care

-Data source Electronic health record (EHR) data
+Data source • Electronic health record (EHR) data